Assess with agent-based policies

 The Endpoint Broker must be deployed to your agent assets before you can use the Insight Agent for policy data collection.

-If your version of the Insight Agent is not set up for automatic updates and the Endpoint Broker is not already deployed, contact Rapid7 to arrange a specific time to deploy the Endpoint Broker.
+If your version of the Insight Agent is not set up for automatic updates and the Endpoint Broker is not already deployed, contact support to arrange a specific time to deploy the Endpoint Broker.

-, a new running process and sub-component of the Insight Agent on your agent assets.
+When the Endpoint Broker is successfully deployed you'll see, rapid7_endpoint_broker, a new running process and sub-component of the Insight Agent on your agent assets.

 You must adhere to Insight Agent supported systems

-Agent-based policy assessment supports Windows, Linux, and macOS operating systems.
+Agent-based assessment supports Windows, Linux, and macOS operating systems.
 For more information on specific versions supported by the Insight Agent, refer to Supported Operating Systems.

 Windows PowerShell 5.1 required